somakeit/smib/README.md

   - Automatic welcome message for new users when they join the Slack workspace
   - Slack command `/welcome`
     - Sends the welcome message in Slack to the requesting user
+  - Read [this](src/plugins/space/welcome/README.md) for information on how the welcome message is built.

 ## Setup and Configuration